Connections-Business-Directory/Login/README.txt

 == Changelog ==

+= 3.1 11/03/2023 =
+* FEATURE: Introduce the `user_` shortcode.
+* TWEAK: Refactor the shortcode to utilize the Shortcode API.
+* TWEAK: Refactor the plugin initialization to occur on the `Connections_Directory/Loaded` action hook.
+* TWEAK: Include the Request Reset Password, Reset Password, and User Register forms.

 = 3.0 10/23/2023 =
 * TWEAK: Remove unnecessary check for the `WPINC` constant.
 * TWEAK: Make `Connections_Login` class `final`.